Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/10-ways-to-use-the-spread-operator-in-javascript.md

 const str = 'Hello';
 ```

-If we then use the spread operator on this string we will get an array of letters.
+If we then use the spread operator on this string, we will get an array of letters.

 ```js
 const str = 'Hello';